100 of the Biggest Events and Festivals in Raleigh, N.C., in 2022

 Touring for the first time in a decade, iconic rock band Rage Against the Machine will take to the stage at PNC Arena, alongside incendiary rap duo Run the Jewels.

-One of America's best (and fastest) track events, the Sir Walter Miler, is a free-admission event featuring an elite field of men and women runners and allows fans onto the track at Meredith College to scream and cheer as athletes look to set some of the fastest mile times of the year in the U.S.
+One of America's best (and fastest) track events, the Sir Walter Miler, is a free-admission event featuring an elite field of men and women runners and allows fans onto the track at Cardinal Gibbons High School to scream and cheer as athletes look to set some of the fastest mile times of the year in the U.S.

 Beer, Bourbon & BBQ Festival, Aug.
 5-6, 2022